-Indicator Rail Stakeholders (STARS) (ERA1249) Target ssistance delivered according to the request assessment 100% Achieved All requests were analysed and if the agreement was found, it led to a contract for the safety training delivery. equests for assistance assessed 100% Achieved All requests were analysed and if the agreement was found, it led to a contract for the safety training delivery. equests for safety trainings assessed 100% Achieved All requests were analysed and if the agreement was found, it led to a contract for the safety training delivery.
-Trainings delivered according to the request assessment 100% Achieved All requests were analysed and if the agreement was found, it led to a contract for the safety training delivery. dded value to EU Citizens
+Safety Trainings and Assistance to Rail Stakeholders (STARS) (ERA1249) Indicator Target Assistance delivered according to the request assessment 100% Achieved All requests were analysed and if the agreement w as found, it led to a contract for the safety training delivery.
+Requests for assistance assessed 100% Achieved All requests were analysed and if the agreement w as found, it led to a contract for the safety training delivery.
+Requests for safety trainings assessed 100% Achieved All requests were analysed and if the agreement was found, it led to a contract for the safety training delivery.
+Trainings delivered according to the request assessment 100% Achieved All requests were analysed and if the agreement was found, it led to a contract for the safety training delivery.
+Added value to EU Citizens Through the dissemination of knowledge on railway safety, this project contributes to the enhancement of expertise of railway stakeholders on various safety matters.

 ERA support to Greece for strengthening its systems safety and interoperability in line with EU railway legislation (ERA1250) Indicator Target Strengthening NIB control level - Deliver a list of international, independent accident investigators and facilitate the interaction with the Greek NIB List of experts identified and communicated.
-Regular follow up, as requested by the Investigator in Charge (IIC)
+Regular follow up, as requested by the Investigator in Charge (IIC) Achieved